 After School Program

-Volunteers provide free tutoring, homework help, and literacy activities on Mondays and Thursdays from 4-6 PM.
+Volunteers provide free tutoring, homework help, and literacy activities.
 This year, students will Take a Journey in a Book.
 Click here for details.

 Everyone is invited to play the world’s oldest war game and meet new people.
 Bring your own chess set or use one of ours.
 All ages and skill levels are welcome.
 Click here for details.

 Wednesdays, 5/27, 6/10, & 6/24 ● 6:30-8 PM ● All Ages

 Calling all explorers!
 Each week brings a new adventure as we explore the world around us on.
 We’ll explore bridges, build with Legos, craft with paper, practice drama, and learn about frogs, butterflies, snakes, and lizards!
 Click here for details.

 Help your child get ready to read in these half-hour sessions with stories, fingerplays and music.
 Caregivers are offered instruction and take-home sheets on child development and early literacy skills.
 One caregiver per child is encouraged.